An Exploration of Optimal Parameters for Efficient Blind Source Separation of EEG Recordings Using AMICA: Background

 \subsection{The AMICA algorithm}

-AMICA is considered to be among the best-performing ICA decomposition algorithms for EEG data \cite{palmer2012amica, delorme2012independent}.
-AMICAs performance is quantified via MIR, where it achieves the highest score of the tested algorithms \cite{frank2022framework}.
+AMICA is considered to be perhaps the best-performing ICA decomposition algorithm for EEG data decomposition \cite{palmer2012amica, delorme2012independent}.
+AMICA's performance, quantified by MIR, achieves the highest score among over 20 tested ICA/BSS algorithms \cite{frank2022framework}.
 AMICA has multiple unique features that set it apart from other ICA algorithms.
-First, AMICA uses mixtures of Gaussian scale mixture sources to estimate source density models.
-Second, AMICA further uses the Amari Newton optimization technique to achieve this with reasonable convergence times for large EEG datasets \cite{ikeshita2022iss2}.
-Amica converts second derivative source density quantities to first derivative quantities.
-Finally, AMICA can fit a source model to different locally stationary time segments of the data individually to produce a better decomposition compared to other algorithms \cite{delorme2012independent}.
-For all analyses, except when otherwise noted, we used the default AMICA parameters (AMICA 1.7 available at https://github.com/sccn/amica).
-To make all analyses deterministic across multiple runs, the random seed in the AMICA parameter was set to the pair of values (123456, 654321).
-AMICA allows the use of multiple models -- run multiple competing ICA decompositions on the same data and assess a probability to each of them at all time points -- although we did not test that feature in this report.
+First, AMICA uses mixtures of Gaussian scale mixture sources to estimate individual source density models, and shapes its learning process based on these.
+Second, AMICA uses the Amari Newton optimization technique to achieve training with reasonable convergence times for large EEG datasets \cite{ikeshita2022iss2}.
+AMICA converts second derivative source density quantities to first derivative quantities.
+Finally, when required AMICA can be used to identify relatively source stationary data subsets and learn ICA models for each \cite{hsu2018}, a capability not tested here.
+For all analyses, except when otherwise noted, we used the default AMICA parameters (AMICA 1.7, available at https://github.com/sccn/amica).
+To make analyses comparable across multiple runs, the random seed value in the AMICA parameters was set to the fixed pair of values (123456, 654321).